Wariʼ: Cannibalism

 The Wari' formerly practiced endocannibalism, specifically mortuary cannibalism.
 This was done as a form of utmost respect to those who had died.

 Right after death, the closest relatives would hug and embrace the deceased person.
 The body would be left for about three days, although there was no set span, and depended largely upon how soon family members in other settlements could get to the funeral.
 By this time, the body had typically begun to decompose in the heat and humidity of the Amazon, sometimes reaching the stage where the body became bloated and discolored.
-When all relatives within a reasonable distance had arrived, the relatives respectfully prepared the body.
+When all relatives within a reasonable distance had arrived, the relatives respectfully prepared the body to eat.

 Mortuary preparation involved ritual wailing and other ceremonies, building a fire, removing the visceral organs, and finally roasting the body.
 The decedent's closest kin would not consume the body, but they urged the attendant relatives to eat.
 Consumption of the flesh would assuage the family's grief, as it meant that the soul of the deceased would be kept in the living bodies of relatives instead of being abandoned to wander the forest alone.
 The practice was considered equally an act of compassion, affinal love, and grief.
 The relatives were encouraged to eat what they could, but this sometimes amounted to little more than small tokens of the spoiled meat.
 Even this consumption often caused the mourners great gastric distress.
 The heart and liver were eaten, but much of the body and hair was burned.

+This practice continued until the 1960s.
 Today, Wariʼ do not practice any form of cannibalism.
 They bury their dead after two or three days of mourning.